PURITY-MURIITHI/programming-languages-overview/README.md

 # Programming languages overview

-A collaborative guide by Purity, Winnie and Ngatia.
+A collaborative guide by Purity, Winnie , Ngatia and Wayne.

 ## Table of Contents
 - [Introduction](#introduction)